junetic/amplify/_posts/2018-11-16-user-testing-is-like-exercising.md

 ---
 ![](https://cdn-images-1.medium.com/max/800/1*vS8MstF0dJBbAW8f8vYWfQ.jpeg)

-Here are three reasons why 🏋🏃
+Here are three ways how user and usability testing is like exercise 🏋🏃

 #### 1. There’s always an excuse to not do it.